 Authorities.
-The principal authority for this opinion is Rule 2.11.
-Other relevant authorities include the comments to Rule 2.11; Rules 2.7, 3.11, and 3.13; Minnesota Supreme Court and Court of Appeals cases; prior Board opinions; and the ABA Annotated Model Code of Judicial Conduct (2012 edition).
-Unless otherwise noted, all references to Rules and Comments are to those in the Minnesota Code of Judicial Conduct (2009) (hereinafter the "Code").
+The principal authority for this opinion is Rule 2.11, Minnesota Code of Judicial Conduct (2024) (hereinafter "Code").
+Other relevant authorities include the comments to Rule 2.11; Rules 2.7, 3.11, and 3.13; Minnesota Supreme Court and Court of Appeals cases; prior Board opinions; and the ABA Annotated Model Code of Judicial Conduct (3d ed.
+2016).
+Unless otherwise noted, all references to Rules and Comments are to those in the Code.

-The Comments serve two functions: (1) to provide "guidance regarding the purpose, meaning, and proper application of the Rules," and (2) to identify "aspirational goals for judges."
+The Comments serve two functions: (1) to provide "guidance regarding the purpose, meaning, and proper application of the Rules" and (2) to identify "aspirational goals for judges."
 Code, Scope.